ivoarch/My-Apple-Privacy-Setup/MACOS-README.md

   - Make sure only you want for sharing is enabled
 - **🛡️ Security and Privacy settings**
   - **General**
-  - Set Require Password to immediately
+  - Set ✅ Require Password to immediately
   - **FileVault**
   - ✅ "FileVault".
   - **Firewall**
   - ✅ "Firewall".
   - **Firewall Options**
-  - ✅ "Blcok all incoming connections".
+  - ✅ "Block all incoming connections".
+  - **Lockdown Mode**
+  - ✅ Turn ON
   - **Privacy**
   - **Location Services**
   - ✅ Only for "Find My"